e-HAIL Members

 Assistant Professor, Public Health, Biostatistics

-Areas of Expertise: Bayesian methods; large-scale computing; causal inference; sequential decision making; reinforcement learning; EHR/claims data.
+Areas of Expertise: Bayesian methods; large-scale computing; causal inference; sequential decision making; reinforcement learning; EHR/claims data

 Publications: